memphis-iis/GLUDB/docs/simple.md

 The gludb.simple package was created with a few assumptions:

-* You want to define your model/data classes very simply.
+* You want to define your model/data classes as simply as possible.
-* You want to be able to map those classes to data storage multiple ways.
+* You want to be able to map those classes to different data storage "backends".

 As a result, there is a separate configuration step.
 For instance, you might use nothing but sqlite for unit testing, and then use DynamoDB for your "real" deployment to Amazon Web Services.
-You could even have additional, separate configs for MongoDB for your local server and GCD for a Google Compute deployment.
+You could even have separate configs for MongoDB for your local server and GCD for a Google Compute deployment.

 So how should you structure your application?
 Generally, design your model/data classes as you would normally, but using the Field/DBObject help as described above.
 Then, wherever you place code to start and configure your application, add a section for configuring the gludb backends used.
-Use those classes however you would normally (for instance, in your Flask routes if you're writing a Flask-based web app).
+Use those classes the way you would normally (for instance, in your Flask routes if you're writing a Flask-based web app).

 For unit testing, you should provide some kind of mapping in a setup method,